nimakarimipour/Diagnoser/README.md

 Below is the description of each setting:
 1. `PROJECT_PATH`: the path to the project directory (if a subproject needs to be analyzied, this path needs to point to the subproject not the root project)
 2. `BUILD_COMMAND`: the command to execute `NullAway` for the project at the path given in `PROJECT_PATH`.
 The script will use the command, `cd PROJECT_PATH && BUILD_COMMAND` to execute `NullAway`.
-4. Fully qualified name of the `Initializer` annotation to inject on detected initializer methods.
+4. `INITIALIZE_ANNOT`: Fully qualified name of the `Initializer` annotation to inject on detected initializer methods.
 ## Run
 ---
 Before running, please make sure that all the changes in the `setup` section has been applied to the target project.